-e) Learning Dialogues: These parent/student/teacher conferences are scheduled twice in the fall and twice in the spring.
-However, teachers and parents/guardians/homestays may request a meeting with each other at any time.
+e) Learning Dialogues: Due to the pandemic and the advent of quadmesters, these parent/student/ teacher conferences will NOT be scheduled this year.
+The main way to connect is via Edsby.
+How-ever, teachers and parents/guardians/homestays may request a meeting with each other at any time.

-f) Learning Reports: Four times a semester, every four or five weeks, TDChristian sends out Learning Reports to students and their parents or guardians.
+f) Learning Reports: Twice a quadmester, near the middle and at the end,TDChristian sends out Learning Reports to students and their parents or guardians.
 See the dates on the School Calendar.